brikis98/yevgeniy-brikman-homepage/_posts/2015-01-18-made-to-stick.md

 This finding suggests that it may be the tangibility, rather than the magnitude, of the benefits that makes people care.
 You don't have to promise riches and sex appeal and magnetic personalities.
 It may be enough to promise reasonable benefits that people can easily imagine themselves enjoying.

 How can we make people care about our ideas?
 We get them to take off their Analytical Hats.
 We create empathy for specific individuals.
 We show how our ideas are associated with things that people already care about.
-We appeal to their self-interest, but we also appeal to their identities‚Äînot only to the people they are right now but also to the people they would like to be
+We appeal to their self-interest, but we also appeal to their identities—not only to the people they are right now but also to the people they would like to be

 We cannot simply visualize the story on a movie screen in our heads; we must somehow simulate it, complete with some analogue (however loose) to the spatial relationships described in the story.
 These studies suggest that there's no such thing as a passive audience.
 When we hear a story, our minds move from room to room.
 When we hear a story, we simulate it.

 Stories are like flight simulators for the brain.
 Hearing the nurse's heart-monitor story isn't like being there, but it's the next best thing.

 The problem is that when you hit listeners between the eyes they respond by fighting back.
 The way you deliver a message to them is a cue to how they should react.
-If you make an argument, you're implicitly asking them to evaluate your argument‚Äîjudge it, debate it, criticize it‚Äîand then argue back, at least in their minds.
-But with a story, Denning argues, you engage the audience‚Äîyou are involving people with the idea, asking them to participate with you.
+If you make an argument, you're implicitly asking them to evaluate your argument—judge it, debate it, criticize it—and then argue back, at least in their minds.
+But with a story, Denning argues, you engage the audience—you are involving people with the idea, asking them to participate with you.

 There is a curious disconnect between the amount of time we invest in training people how to arrive at the Answer and the amount of time we invest in training them how to Tell Others.
 It's easy to graduate from medical school or an MBA program without ever taking a class in communication.
 College professors take dozens of courses in their areas of expertise but none on how to teach.
 A lot of engineers would scoff at a training program about Telling Others.